wbhart/mpir/build.vc10/readme.txt

 Prebuild
 --------

-It is not necessary to read this unless you wnat to change the buiild process.
+It is not necessary to read this unless you want to change the build process.
 The first step in an MPIR build is managed by the batch file prebuilld.bat which has the following steps: